 Flowers: white, in small clusters at small tips, subtended by 1-3 leaflike bracts similar in size and form to stem leaves; 3 sepals and petals, separate; sepals usually with a line of hairs; 6 stamens, white bearded (pilose).

 Fruit/Seeds: small, 3 parted capsules; seeds black, pitted.

 Distribution in Florida: throughout.

-Tradescantia will invade disturbed areas, natural forests, riparian zones, urban areas, hammocks, and wetlands.
-The growth habit of wandering Jew is such that it will form a dense groundcover and smother the native groundcover and seedlings.
-Once established, Tradescantia is difficult to control.
+Spreads both via seed and fragmentation.
+Invades disturbed areas, natural forests, riparian zones, urban areas, hammocks, and wetlands.
+The growth habit is such that it will form a dense groundcover and smother the native groundcover and seedlings.
+It also alters litter decomposition and nutrient cycling affecting ecological succession.